abb-iss/ophelib/BUILD.md

 # Apendix

-## Build system explained
+## The Build System Explained
-CMake is used as build system.
-It is used for the both methods described above.
-The difference is that when building locally, you need a recent CMake version on your host system wheres when using Docker to build, only the CMake from inside the container is used.
-The build artifacts are the copied from within the container to the build artifact folders on your host machine.
+CMake is used as the build system.
+It is used for both methods described above.
+The difference is that when building locally, you need a recent CMake version on your host system, whereas when using Docker to build, only the CMake from inside the container is used.
+The build artifacts are then copied from within the container to the build artifact folders on your host machine.

 Files and folders relevant to the build system:
-* scripts for building OPHELib
+* Scripts for building `OPHELib`
     * ```release-docker.sh```
     * ```release.sh```
-* build artifact output directories
+* Build artifact output directories
     * ```bin/```
     * ```include/```
     * ```lib/```
-* files used for docker build
+* Files used for docker build
     * ```Dockerfile```
     * ```.dockerignore```
-* cmake build definition file
+* CMake build definition file
     * ```CMakeLists.txt```
-* cmake cache files
+* CMake cache files
     * ```CMakeCache.txt```
     * ```CMakeFiles```
     * ```cmake_install.cmake```
     * ```Makefile```
-* directory where the dependencies are built and stored, if using manual build
+* Directory where the dependencies are built and stored if using manual build
     * ```lib_```
-* script for running profiler
+* Script for running profiler
     * ```profile.sh```
-* script for running tests
+* Script for running tests
     * ```test.sh```
-* script for cleaning the build artifacts
+* Script for cleaning the build artifacts
     * ```clean.sh```

-## Build options
+## Build Options
-Several options can be passed to CMake.
-Some concern compiler flags (optimization), while others allow to enable and disable features.
-Passing options to cmake: `-D<name>=value`, e.g. `-DENABLE_OPENMP=OFF` disabled OpenMP.
+Several options can be passed to CMake, some of which concern compiler flags (optimization), while others enable and disable features.
+Options can be passed to CMake using the format `-D<name>=value`, e.g. `-DENABLE_OPENMP=OFF` disables OpenMP.

 | Name                 | Values              | Default    | Description |
 |----------------------|---------------------|------------|-------------|